Moominpappa at Sea: Plot

 Moominpappa becomes dissatisfied with his life in Moominvalley, so he organizes a journey for his family to find a lighthouse in the sea.
 Upon arrival, they discover the island to be a desolate and lonely place, inhabited only by an unfriendly fisherman.

 Moominpappa wishes to become the lighthouse keeper, but he gives up when he cannot figure out how to fix the lantern.
 He tries other projects, such as building a pier, fishing, and researching a small lake, but fails at all of them.

 Meanwhile, Moominmamma becomes increasingly melancholic as her dream of planting a garden fails, and her longing for home grows stronger.
 She eventually starts painting the walls of the lighthouse with flowers until she has painted all of Moominvalley.
 She discovers that she can walk inside the painting to find peace.

 Moomintroll explores the nearby woods and finds a thicket that he eventually moves into.
 He is disappointed to find it already inhabited by ants and asks Little My for help in getting them to move elsewhere.
 Little My solves the problem by exterminating the ants with petroleum, much to Moomintroll's dismay.

 At night, Moomintroll looks for the seafillies whom he admires greatly.
 The fillies are selfish and mean to Moomintroll, but he does not care.
-As he tries to attract them by waving his lamp, he instead attracts the Groke.
+As he tries to attract them by waving his lamp, he instead attracts the Groke, who freezes the ground where she walks.
 Every night, Moomintroll tries to call for the seafillies, but only ends up being accompanied by the Groke.
 Slowly, he starts to grow fond of her, and when the lamp ultimately runs out of kerosene, the Groke is no longer cold.

 As the story draws to a close, the once disjointed family slowly comes together again.
-Together, they confront the sea and save the lonely fisherman.
+Together, they rescue the lonely fisherman who is in trouble in a rough sea.
 When they discover that his birthday is coming, they invite him to a party at the lighthouse, which he reluctantly attends, only to slowly realize that he is the original lighthouse keeper.
 Moominpappa and the fisherman find new purpose in their lives through their shared experience as the novel draws to a close.